Adria-F/Gunbird-Coded-Dreams/README.md

 - (20th May) Whole First Boss sprite sheets are ripped from zero.
 - (21th May) Selection screen is completed.
 - (23th May) Tank enemy is fully finished.
-- (31th May) Players reach 3rd power up level.
+- (31th May) Players reach 3rd and 4th power up level.
+- (2nd June) Boss Antiaircraft's shooting mechanics are added and Marion bomb implemented.
+- (3rd June) Enemies drop power ups and bombs.
+Ash's bomb is added.
+- (4th June) Power ups level are implemented for Ash.
+Marion has its automatic star attack and final audio effects are inserted.

 ## History
 During our GunBird development, the game had nine releases:
 - version 0.1 (20th March)
 - version 0.2 (26th March)